 ABSTRACT

-Optimizing rabbit does preparation during early life to improve reproductive performance is a major challenge for breeders.
-Does selected for reproduction have nutritional needs, which may not be supplied with the common practice of feed restriction during rearing in commercial rabbit production.
+Optimizing rabbit does preparation during early life to improve reproductive potential is a major challenge for breeders.
+Does selected for reproduction have specific nutritional needs, which may not be supplied with the common practice of feed restriction during rearing in commercial rabbit production.
 Nutrition during early life was already known to influence metabolism, reproduction and mammary gland development later in life, in particular during pregnancy.
-The aim of this study was to analyze four different restriction feeding strategies during post-weaning and over the pubertal periods (high or moderate restriction feeding applied from 5 to 9 weeks of age and/or restricted or ad libitum over the following 3 weeks constituting the pubertal period).
+The aim of this study was to analyze the impact of four different feeding strategies in the early life of rabbit females (combination of high or moderate feed restriction from 5 to 9 weeks of age with restricted or ad libitum feeding regime from 9 to 12 weeks of constituting the pubertal period) on their growth, reproductive capacities and mammary development at mid-pregnancy.